ddev/ddev/docs/content/users/debugging-profiling/step-debugging.md

 ### Visual Studio Code (VS Code) Debugging Setup

 1. Install the [PHP Debug](https://marketplace.visualstudio.com/items?itemName=xdebug.php-debug) extension.
-2. Update the project’s `.vscode/launch.json` to add the “Listen for Xdebug” configuration from [this config snippet](../snippets/launch.json).
-For more on customizing `launch.json`, see the [VS Code docs](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations).
+2. In the menu, choose *Run* → *Open Configuration* and add the [“Listen for Xdebug” configuration snippet](../snippets/launch.json) to the project’s `.vscode/launch.json`.
+3. In the menu, choose *Terminal* → *Configure tasks* → *Create task.json from template* → *Others* and add the [“Enable Ddev Xdebug” and “Disable Ddev Xdebug” task snippet](../snippets/tasks.json) to the project’s `.vscode/tasks.json`.
-3. Set a breakpoint in your `index.php`.
+4. Set a breakpoint in your `index.php`.
 If it isn’t solid red, restart.
-4. In the menu, choose *Run* → *Start Debugging*.
+5. In the menu, choose *Run* → *Start Debugging*.
 You may have to select “Listen for Xdebug” by the green arrowhead at the top left.
 The bottom pane of VS Code should now be orange (live) and should say “Listen for Xdebug”.
-5. Enable Xdebug with `ddev xdebug on`.
 6. In a browser, visit your project and confirm you hit the breakpoint.

 !!!tip "If you’re using VS Code on Windows with WSL2"